MoniMurray/higher_lower/README.md

 ### JavaScript - passed

-No errors were found when passing through the official Jshint validator The following metrics were returned:
+No errors were found when passing through the official Jshint validator

+The following metrics were returned:
 Metrics
-There are 23 functions in this file.
+There are 25 functions in this file.

 Function with the largest signature take 2 arguments, while the median is 0.

-Largest function has 20 statements in it, while the median is 4.
+Largest function has 18 statements in it, while the median is 4.

 The most complex function has a cyclomatic complexity value of 6 while the median is 1.

 One warning
 Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (signIn, userGuess, checkGuess, counter, myReveal)

-Five unused variables
+Four unused variables
-- welcomeMsg
 - tallyCorrect
 - tallyIncorrect
 - answerCount